Rupert Murdoch Plants a Wind-Powered Sculpture in Front of Fox News HQ

 Installing a large kinetic sculpture in a busy urban setting is no simple matter, however.
 These days, with storms intensified due to climate change, the work has to be proven to be able to survive up to 93 m.p.h. winds, for one thing.
 If it came loose and started rolling down Avenue of the Americas, it could do some serious damage to the Chick-fil-A down the block.
 As the permit process developed in the city, upstate, studio assistants dismounted the sculpture from its position in the field, took it apart, changed all the hardware and the ball bearings of the rotating arms, and wiped off the moss gathered over 18 years.
 Meanwhile, in Indiana, engineer Betsy Wilkinson designed a ten-foot plinth the circles would be mounted on to meet the demands of the urban setting, raising the sculpture 35 feet off the ground.

 With permits in hand at last, a date was set for the install — Wednesday, December 6 (coincidentally the same day reports surfaced that Murdoch’s Bel-Air vineyard was scorched by wildfires, which also had been intensified by climate change).
-Work had to begin after 9 p.m. when traffic dies down and completed by 6 a.m. the following morning when News Corp employees would begin to arrive for work.
+Work had to begin after 9 p.m., when traffic dies down and completed by 6 a.m. the following morning, when News Corp employees would begin to arrive for work.

 Just before 9 p.m., three parties convened on the site of 1211 Avenue of the Americas at the corner of 48th Street.
 Leading the effort was the team assembled by the artist’s workshop, including the artist’s son, Philip Rickey, along with a crew of veteran studio assistants.
 Pedowitz Machinery Movers was there to greet them at the site with a 75-foot tractor-trailer truck carrying the sculpture in pieces, along with the heavy-lifting equipment — a four-wheel-drive forklift with extending boom, a scissor lift, a motorized light stand, 20 sheets of plywood to protect the stone paving of the plaza, three dozen packing blankets, and piles and piles of rope and rigging equipment.
 For the News Corp building, Benchmark Contractors brought in a number of men to oversee the project’s operation, the safety of the workers, and the sculpture.
 “This is an expensive item,” said Bob from Benchmark, referring to the sculpture.
-It would cost altogether over a hundred thousand dollars to install.
+It would cost altogether over a $100,000 to install.

 Once unloaded from the van, the two circles had to be assembled on the spot, resting on sawhorses, each using about 500 screws and nuts in the process.
 “Space them out, start loose,” instructed the sage Steve Day, who has installed Rickey’s sculptures for 50 years.
 With six handlers on the job, the first circle was assembled and tightened up in a little over an hour.
 With the steady hand of Anthony, the forklift driver, and direction from the ground crew, the post was lifted onto the plinth, positioned, and bolted down.
 The most challenging and hazardous part of the job was the lifting of the circle into position in the limited space of the plaza, aligning it with the rotating arm, and sliding it into place.
 By then, it was 3:30 a.m., with the second circle still to be assembled.
 The screws were not fitting in so easily on the second round — the holes needed to be “tapped,” the threads re-cut, the screws finally tightened down, “So that it’s all married,” explained Philip Rickey.